ptaushanov/DeadlockLivelock/README.md

-# 🪢 Simulation app for demonstrating deadlock and livelock in C# 🪢
+# 🪢 Simulation app for deadlock and livelock in C# 🪢

 ## 📝 Description